CloudLabsAI-Azure/Build-Custom-Knowledge-RAG-App-With-Azure-AI-Foundry/Instructions/Labs/Build-a-Retrieval-Augmented-Generation-(RAG)-Pipeline.md

 In this task, you will implement the retrieval pipeline by extracting relevant product documents from the search index.
 You will configure and execute a script that transforms user queries into search requests, retrieving the most relevant results from the indexed knowledge source.

-1. Select the **get_product_documents.py** file, containing the script to get product documents from the search index.
+1. Select the **get_product_documents.py** file containing the script to get product documents from the search index.

     ![](../media/af43.png)